 More than 100,000 visitors pass through Union Station each day, including passengers using Amtrak, Maryland Area Regional Commuter (MARC) rail and Virginia Railway Express (VRE), Metro subway trains and buses, taxis, tourist buses, intercity buses and Capital Bikeshare.
 The building is also a popular shopping and dining destination for residents of the Capitol Hill neighborhood, and the city at large.
 Behind the station, above the train sheds, stands a parking structure offering approximately 2,500 spaces.
 The station, bringing all these modes of transportation together, makes it easy for people to move from private automobile to Amtrak to taxi or from commuter rail onto the subway and still have time to buy a meal, a gift, or a cup of coffee on their way.

 Today the station, which is larger than the U.S. Capitol, is the number one destination for visitors to Washington, D.C.
 It houses an indoor mall in the former Main Concourse, with many shops and kiosks throughout the station, providing ample space to meet, greet and shop.
 There is more than 210,000 square feet of retail space, including full service restaurants and small eateries providing quick meals.
-Amtrak corporate offices are located in the station as well.
+Amtrak maintained its corporate offices at the station from 1988 until late 2017.
 Since its re-opening, Union Station has hosted a large variety of cultural and civic events, presidential inaugural balls, free concerts, art and photography exhibits, and many other activities.

 The Washington Union Station 2nd Century plan is a comprehensive improvement initiative comprised of multiple projects that seek to triple passenger capacity and double train capacity by modernizing and expanding station facilities over the next 20 years.
 The 2nd Century plan is informed by the 2012 Master Plan which set a vision for both near- and long-term growth goals for the station.
 More than 37 million passengers, tourists and shoppers pass through Washington Union Station every year – making it the third most visited tourist destination in the world.
 With its success has come challenges as the station has reached its capacity at peak travel times, resulting in long departing queues, overcrowding and visible passenger frustration.
 In addition, the station’s platforms to do not meet modern design standards.